RMA, Queen’s College Library

 The new library sits submerged under a private garden and connects to the original library via a set of stairs.
 From outside the library is invisible, apart from a set of roof lights, arranged in a ‘haha’ formation, so as to not be seen from a private lodging.
 For Queen’s College and Rick Mather Architects, this was a highly complex and delicate operation.
 The landlocked college desperately needed more reading room and storage, and it was the late Rick Mather’s genius that unlocked the solution of a subterranean space, squeezed in between the Grade 1 listed Library and the Medieval garden walls.

-The challenge set to Canvas was to capture the simplicity and beauty of this subterranean space, which is largely invisible above ground, and condense over 10 years of story into a 3-4 minute long narrative.
+The challenge set to me and Canvas was to capture the simplicity and beauty of this subterranean space, which is largely invisible above ground, and condense over 10 years of story into a 3-4 minute long narrative.

 Over two days of filming during the summer of 2017, we conducted interviews with key people from RMA and the College.
 We knitted their interviews together to tell the remarkable story of this exceptional space.
 To fully capture the space, we used a combination of aerial drone and steadicam filming, allowing smooth, sweeping camera movements.